Urbane Bronze vs. Iron Ore, Porpoise, & 6 Popular Greige Paint Colors

 - Urbane Bronze is generally more popular, whether it’s for a front door, exterior, kitchen island, or interior walls.

-Get your PEEL & STICK sample of Porpoise
+Here’s your PEEL & STICK sample of Porpoise

 KYLIE M’S FAVE COLOR

 Again, Urbane Bronze is the winner winner chicken dinner!
-The depth of Urbane Bronze puts it on the podium, whereas the slightly softer look of Porpoise doesn’t always give me a look I’m going for.
+The depth of Urbane Bronze puts it on the podium, whereas the slightly softer look of Porpoise doesn’t always give me the look I’m going for.
 On the other hand, if you’re looking for a slightly lighter approach to greige, Porpoise is a shade lighter than Urbane Bronze and could do the trick.

 Sherwin Williams Porpoise Paint Color Review

-3. URBANE BRONZE vs. BLACK FOX
+3. URBANE BRONZE vs. SHERWIN WILLIAMS BLACK FOX

-While I love Black Fox, I don’t refer to it NEARLY as often as I do Urbane Bronze (in my Online Paint Color Consulting).
+While I love Black Fox, I don’t refer to it nearly as often as I do Urbane Bronze (in my Online Paint Color Consulting).
 Why?
 Let’s find out!

-- Black Fox has an LRV of 7, so it’s a smidge darker than Urbane Bronze’s LRV of 8.
+Black Fox has an LRV of 7, so it’s a smidge darker than Urbane Bronze’s LRV of 8.
 This isn’t a deal-breaker by any means.

 - Urbane Bronze is a popular cabinet/island paint color for those with granite countertops from the early 2000s and homes with a Tuscan-style palette.

-Get your PEEL & STICK sample of Black Fox
+Here’s your PEEL & STICK sample of Black Fox

 KYLIE M’S FAVE COLOR